Taking The Lord’s Name in Vain

 As my subhead above would indicate, we’re going to focus on the 3rd item in that list, Jehovah-Rapha (an analysis of the other names will have to await a later article, Lord willing).
 Here is the verse where He identifies Himself by that name:

-Please note that since this verse relates to the physical diseases of the Egyptians, the promise of God’s healing must also be for the physical body, as well.
+Please note how this verse specifically mentions the physical diseases of the Egyptians, so this promise of God’s healing must apply to the physical body.

 Taking Jehovah-Rapha’s Name in Vain